 Dogs need order.
 Let your pet know from the start who is the boss.
 When you catch him doing something he shouldn't, don't lose your cool.
 Stay calm, and let him know immediately, in a loud and disapproving voice, that he has misbehaved.
 Reward him with praise when he does well, too!
-Sign up for a local dog obedience class, and you'll learn what a joy it is to have a well-trained dog.
+Sign up for a local trainer to come teach your family how to training your dog - you'll learn what a joy it is to have a well-trained dog.
 Use positive reinforcement.

 Let the games begin

 Dogs need an active life.
 That means you should plan plenty of exercise and game time for your pet.
 Enjoy jogging or Frisbee?
 You can bet your dog will, too.
 If running around the park is too energetic for your taste, try throwing a ball or a stick, or just going for a long walk together.
 When you take a drive in the country or visit family and friends, bring your dog and a leash along.